kogol99/Android-Kotlin-2020/Lab4 - Pesel Validator/check_your_pesel/README.md

  - date of birth
  - gender
  - whether the checksum is correct

+ It is possible to correctly check the information contained in the Pesel number in the years 1900 - 2199.

 ### Required for the project to run

-phone with Android or iOS
+Phone with Android or iOS.

 ## Usage